namhyung/uftrace/doc/uftrace-live.md

 :   Set kernel tracing buffer size.
 The default value (in the kernel) is 1408k.

 \--kernel-skip-out
 :   Do not show kernel functions out of user functions.
+This option is deprecated and set to true by default.

+\--kernel-full
+:   Show all kernel functions called outside of user functions.
+This option is inverse of \--kernel-skip-out option.

 FILTERS